vamshikrishnaginna/Swachh-Bharat-Assignment/README.md

 The final solution should allow us to run a simulation of an application where we would provide the following data

-- Capture the details of the user returning the wastage (Name, Contact Details, Email address).
+- Capture the details of the user returning the wastageDispose (Name, Contact Details, Email address).
-- Capture the category of wastage (Plastic, Metal, Glass)
+- Capture the category of wastageDispose (Plastic, Metal, Glass)
-- Mark the brand of the wastage if known else default to others
+- Mark the brand of the wastageDispose if known else default to others
 - Upon submitting for recycle, a statistics report and a random coupon code has to be generated and the coupon points earned has to be returned to the user

 # Technical requirements